 Appeal against a direction to admit a child

 A local authority has the power to direct the admission authority for a voluntary-aided or foundation school in its area for which it is not the admission authority, to admit a child even when the school is full.
 The local authority can only make a direction in respect of a child who has been refused entry to, or has been permanently excluded from, every suitable school within a reasonable distance.

 A local authority also has the power to direct the admission authority for a voluntary-aided or foundation school for which it is not the admission authority, in any part of England, to admit a looked-after child.
 The local authority cannot make such a direction in respect of a school from which the child has been permanently excluded.
 See paragraphs 3.23 to 3.28 of the school admissions code.

-For academies, directions are made by the Education and Skills Funding Agency (ESFA) on behalf of the Secretary of State for Education.
-Requests from local authorities for an academy to be directed to admit a child should be made to the ESFA.
-See paragraph 3.29 of the School Admissions Code.
+For academies, directions are made by ESFA on behalf of the Secretary of State for Education.
+Requests from local authorities for an academy to be directed to admit a child should be made to ESFA.
+See paragraph 3.29 of the school admissions code.

-Before deciding to give a direction, a local authority must consult the governing board of the school, the parent of the child and the child if they are over compulsory school age.
+Before deciding to give a direction, a local authority must consult the governing board of the school, the parent or carer of the child, and the child if they are over compulsory school age.

 If, following consultation, the local authority decides to direct, it must inform the governing body and headteacher of the school of its intention to direct.
 The governing board can appeal the intention to direct the school to admit the child to the OSA within:

 - 15 days for a hard-to-place child